mikeizbicki/cmc-csci040/hw_05/README.md

 The following tasks are worth 3 points each:

-1. Create a nicely themed webpage with HTML/CSS (this is the only subjective task).
+1. Create a nicely themed webpage with HTML/CSS.

+   I will use my subjective aesthetic judgement to determine what is and is not "nicely themed", but you don't have to do anything fancy.
+   Just the simple CSS we covered at the beginning of class would be fine.

 1. Convert all URLs in messages to actual links to the webpage using the `<a>` tag.

 1. Populate your twitter clone with at least 200 user accounts, each with 200 random messages (for 40000 messages total).

+   > **HINT:**
+   >
+   > Modify the `db_create.py` file to randomly generate comments in a for loop using your code from the madlibs lab.

 1. Allow deleting individual messages.